+Please consult your physician if you are in doubt regarding your ability to use the sauna for health reasons.
 There are a several contraindications for using a far infrared sauna, including:

 Pregnancy: Expectant mothers should avoid using a far infrared sauna, as the heat can cause an increased risk of birth defects or miscarriage.
 Pregnant women should consult a physician before using an infrared sauna.
 A doctor’s consent is required.
 If breastfeeding, do not use the infrared sauna.
 A detoxification process will produce the expelled toxins into your breast milk.

 Menstruation: Heating of the low back area of women during the menstrual period may temporarily increase their menstrual flow.

 Elderly: The body must be able to activate its natural cooling processes in order to maintain core body temperature.
 As we mature, our bodies naturally lose this capability.
 Guests over the age of 70 will be permitted for infrared sauna use, however, at a lower temperature and with their doctor's consent.